 Meanwhile, all these complexities are compounded by the fact that businesses are now operating in an expanding regulatory environment, where governments all around the world are energetically pursuing additional tax revenue and developing their tax tracking abilities.
 Making sure organizations pay the taxes that are due on time, is worth a lot to governments.
 The IRS collected almost $345.6 billion in income taxes, before refunds, from businesses in the 2016 fiscal year.
 Governments want your tax money and are better equipped than ever before to ensure taxes are paid and compliance is met.
 They are also prepared, and willing, to punish your business heavily for any reporting mistakes made.

-Options to Ensure Global Payroll Compliance
+How to Ensure Global Payroll Compliance?

 Your business could choose to hire staff at your local office to manage its global payroll needs, but they must be fully conversant with international laws.
 Additionally, your payroll staff must be available to work in different time zones and in different languages.
 This option is extremely inefficient and prone to errors.